 Broadcasting Service, and served with it in Africa and Italy, and went to Greece to open a station there.
 Posted to Vienna to open a new station there in June, 1946.
 Known to listeners for "What's New" monthly review of new records, "Saturday Radiogram," and specialised in jazz programmes though his interest is in "serious" music.
 Biggest moment in radio was announcing from the stage of La Scala, Milan, the first Toscanini concert after his reappearance in Italy from America.
 Ambition: To have time and a comfortable flat in which to play over his own records.
-A Million and building or in
+A Water and a state of the